How to Quit Smoking Weed

 Obviously, I wasn’t alone.
 And neither are you.

 Smoking weed has an enormous impact on your mental state.
 It makes things taste better.
 It makes TV shows funnier.
 You feel happy and brilliant when you’re high.
 Frankly, it makes normal life seem a bit boring.

 Unfortunately, it can also slow down your mental energy and make it all but impossible to reach your goals.
 I realized this as I started to watch all of my friends become more and more successful while I was still stuck at my dead-end job.
 I knew that I was just as smart and capable as they were, so why wasn’t I going anywhere?

 It was the weed.
 I’d get some good ideas, but I’d never act on them.
 I’d make sloppy mistakes in my work.
 I couldn’t even keep my apartment clean.
 That’s when I knew something had to change.

-I’ve been there and I’ve now come through to the other side.
-And I want to show you how you can successfully quit smoking weed as well.
+I’ve been there and come through to the other side, and I'd like nothing more than to use that experience to show you how to quit smoking weed.

-First, though, let’s talk about some of the most common methods people use to stop smoking marijuana.
+First, though, let’s talk about some of the most common methods people use and how they help you to stop smoking weed.

 Quitting Cold Turkey